 Across the state, individual cities are allowed to prohibit fireworks from being used in mountain preserves, parks, or when a minimum Stage One Fire

-Restriction is in effect.
-Likewise, fireworks are never legal on state or state-protected land.
+The restriction is in effect.
+Likewise, fireworks are never legal on a state or state-protected land.

 When Can I Purchase Consumer Fireworks in Arizona?